Gissio/radpro/README.md

 ## Usage

 * Long-press the POWER key to turn on/off.
-* Short-press the POWEr key to turn on backlight (if enabled).
+* Short-press the POWER key to turn on backlight (if enabled).

 * Press the UP and DOWN keys to change modes.